-Measures of Knowledge, Faith, Wisdom and Virtue are communicated to parents of students via progress reports, report cards, student promotion plans, written communication, informal conversations, phone calls, and scheduled parent-teacher conferences.
+Measures of Knowledge, Faith, Wisdom and Virtue are communicated to parents of students via formal report cards, written communication, informal conversations, phone calls, and scheduled parent-teacher conferences.

 Knowledge

 Knowledge is the acquisition of academic understanding.
 Knowledge will be measured through a wide variety of assessments including: class participation, discussion, coursework, homework, memory work, projects, and oral and written tests and quizzes.
 The ability to retain learned information and integrate that information with new topics of study is crucial to academic success.